ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 - A [Red Hat Customer Portal](https://access.redhat.com/){: external} account.
 - An [{{site.data.keyword.cloud}}](/docs/account?topic=account-account-getting-started) account{: external}.
 - A valid *RHEL for SAP Applications* or *RHEL for SAP Solutions* subscription is required to enable the repositories that you need to install SAP HANA and the resource agents for HA configurations.
-   The [RHEL for SAP Repositories and How to Enable Them](https://access.redhat.com/articles/6072011){: external} knowledge base article describes how to enable the required repositories.
 - Virtual server instances need to fulfill the hardware and resource requirements for the SAP instances in scope.
    Follow the guidelines on instance types, storage, and memory sizing in the [Planning the Deployment](/docs/sap?topic=sap-power-vs-planning-items) document.
 - This information describes a setup that uses shareable storage volumes accessible on both cluster nodes.